SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can SelfReflect scores quantify how good summaries are?

-\textbf{Ablations. } We also ablate key characteristics of SelfReflect. \emph{SR-PMI} forgoes the masked-out task and directly compares the log likelihoods of full sample answers given either the summary or the samples in terms of pairwise mutual information; this can be seen as analogous to Proposition~\ref{thm:theory:connection-to-predictive-sufficiency}. \emph{SR-sampling-free} uses the masked-out task, but compares the masked-out logits given the summary to predictions of $\text{LLM}_\theta$ given $q$ itself, without sampling answers. \emph{SR-P(True)} changes from a generative to a discriminative masked-out task, asking $\text{LLM}_J$ whether several candidates words fit, given either the summary or the samples.
-We provide prompts and implementation details in \cref{app:details}.
+\textbf{Ablations. } We also ablate key characteristics of SelfReflect (SR). \emph{SR-logl} replaces the Wasserstein distance over the whole logit vector with only the log probability assigned to the masked-out word given either context. \emph{SR-PMI} (SelfReflect with Pointwise Mutual Information) even removes the one-by-one masked-out task and directly compares the log likelihoods of the full answers $A^{(1:N)}$; analogous to Proposition~\ref{thm:theory:connection-to-predictive-sufficiency}. \emph{SR-sampling-free} uses the masked-out task, but compares the masked-out logit vectors given the summary to predictions of $\text{LLM}_\theta$ given $q$, instead of putting sampled answers into the context of $\text{LLM}_J$. \emph{SR-P(True)} changes from a generative to a discriminative masked-out task, asking $\text{LLM}_J$ whether several candidates words fit or not (via the P(True) method of \citeauthor{kadavath2022}, \citeyear{kadavath2022}), given either the summary or the samples.
+More details are in \cref{app:details}.